Tuition Benefit for Dependent Children Attending the University of Pennsylvania

 The faculty/staff member is responsible for managing the tuition benefit for his/her dependents in accordance with the policies and procedures below.

 Click here to begin using the online tuition management system.
 With this easy-to-use online system you can apply for tuition benefits, as well as track the status and view the history of requested tuition benefits.

-- Full-time faculty in a benefits-eligible title, regular full-time staff or limited service staff who have completed three (3) years of regular full-time service at the University.
+- Full-time faculty in a benefits-eligible title, regular full-time staff or limited service staff who have completed at least three (3) years of regular full-time service at the University.

-- A deceased member of the faculty or regular full-time or limited service staff, provided the parent was regular full-time on the date of death and had been so for at least seven (7) years.
+- A deceased member of the faculty or regular full-time or limited service staff member, provided the parent was regular full-time on the date of death and had been so for at least seven (7) years.

-- A retired University of Pennsylvania faculty or regular full-time or limited service staff member, provided the parent meets University eligibility requirements and retirement criteria as verified by a retirement specialist within the Division of Human Resources Benefits Office.
+- A retired University of Pennsylvania faculty or regular full-time or limited service staff member, provided the parent meets University eligibility requirements and retirement criteria as verified by Human Resources.